FREE Case Review (866) 588-0600

 • Fresh Express Sunflower Crisp Chopped Salad Kits – E. coli O157:H7 – CDC, public health and regulatory officials in several states and Canada investigated a multi-state outbreak of E [15]. coli O157:H7 infections linked to Fresh Express Sunflower Crisp chopped salad kits.
 The contaminated salad kits had best-before dates up to and including Dec.
 7, 2019.

 • Romaine Lettuce – E. coli O157:H7 – 167 people from 27 states were infected with an outbreak strain of E. coli 0157: H7 [16].
 A total of 85 hospitalizations were reported, including 15 people who developed hemolytic uremic syndrome.
-Traceback evidence indicated that romaine lettuce from the Salinas Valley in California was contaminated with the E. coli bacteria that made people sick.
+Traceback evidence indicated that romaine lettuce from the Salinas Valley in California was contaminated with the E. coli bacteria that sickened people.

 Source: U.S. Centers for Disease Control and Prevention (CDC) [19]